 On an average, adults experience 2-3 colds per year and children have even more time annually.
 Normally you’ll recover in 7-10 days from cold, but people with weak immune system may develop serious condition.

 Runny nose, sore throat, sneezing and coughing are initial signs of cold.
 Most people take home remedies before spring season to avoid cold and flu infection.
 Runny nose can be a clear fluid or thick mucus from the nose.
-Inflammation and redness of nose may be accompanied.
+Inflammation and redness of nose may be accompanied along with runny nose.

 Ginger for Runny Nose